Christian48596/BoltzTraP2-python-scripts/README.md

 **Command-Line Arguments**

-The script accepts the following command-line argument:
+The script accepts the following command-line argument:<br>
 • -i, --input: (Required) Path to the input .trace file containing the data.

 Example: